 For the last 6 years, I have been playing by the rules, I have quieted my voice, adapted it to “fit in” and be cautious of speaking “truths”.
 Have you ever been disappointed so much that you just had to raise your voice, speak out, be heard?

 I attended my first FSA meeting 7 years ago as an account executive for P&S. I saw a chance to help this organization be more visible through digital media.
-As many of you know this didn’t quite work out as planned, so I developed Empowering Brands and then I set out to be an active member of the FSA, an association that I believe in and one that had a mission I could get behind and support.
+As many of you know this didn’t quite work out as planned, so I developed Empowering Pumps and then I set out to be an active member of the FSA, an association that I believe in and one that had a mission I could get behind and support.

-This week at #FSAFall17 I witnessed that they had finally got there!
+This week at #FSAFall17 I witnessed that they had finally gotten there!
 Henri Azibert, Technical Director of the FSA, presented on how to use the #FSAKnowledgeBase, an online training platform that offers free information to help engineers and end users better understand sealing systems.
 It just so happened that this was right after the #FSAMeritAward that was…wait for it… presented via FaceTime and celebrated on Twitter!
 [Happy dance time] The icing on the cake was when the next slide on Strategic Partners presentation included the Water Summit in DC and Water Environmental Federation, WEF.
 Lastly was to be able to see the FSA name next to HI’s with the words “Building a Future Together” I saw this as confirmation that I had accomplished the things I had set out to do under the Marketing Chair position, but also that it was time for change…

 Recently I have been reading “Braving the Wilderness” by Berne Brown; A great book about learning to be vulnerable and “The Quest for True, Belonging, and the Courage to Stand Alone”.
 This was so timely given the happenings of the past week.
 It is mostly about letting the world see the real you… I would say I did that!

 When I think about me… starting at a young age I had the following: